UsefulScripts01/PSHyperVTemplate/README.md

 #### 3. Default settings for a new machine

-The default settings for a new VM are stored in `.\Desktop\VmModule.xml`
+The default settings for a new VM are stored in `.\Desktop\VmTemplate.xml`

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>